-1 credit1 SemesterGrades 10-12Prerequisite: Foods
+Grades 10-12 Prerequisite: Foods

 This advanced foods course will take a deeper look into the culinary field.
-Students will study different types of careers in the food service industry along with experimenting with a variety of cooking methods.
-Other units include: types of chefs, knife skills, garnishes, salads, soups, casseroles, pies and cake decorating.
+Students will study different types of careers in the foodservice industry along with experimenting with a variety of cooking methods.
+Other units include: types of chefs, knife skills, garnishes, spices, sauces, soups, salads, casseroles, and cake decorating.